-Since Sable Island was established as a national park reserve in 2013, significant progress has been made to establish an ecological monitoring program with established measures which will serve a baseline to monitor condition into the future.
-The research community has helped to shape this program and contributes a significant base of knowledge regarding various aspects, including the interface and influence of the broader marine environment.
-There is still much to learn given the dynamic nature and the complexities of a remote offshore island.
+Since Sable I sland was established as a national park reserve in 2013, significant progress has been made to implement an ecological monitoring program with established measures which will serve as a baseline to monitor conditions into the future.
+The research community has helped to shape this program and contributes a significant base

-Change is a defining feature of Sable Island's existence.
-Its size and shape have dramatically shifted over time, as have its biodiversity, availability of fresh surface water, and human use.
-Climate change is anticipated to further accelerate rates of change through increasing the frequency and intensity of storms and sea level rise.
 Protecting Sable Island National Park Reserve's highly valued natural and cultural heritage requires an understanding of how the island has changed - and continues to change - through time.
-Knowing what resources to protect at Sable Island National Park Reserve and how to protect them in the context of its ever-shifting sands and dynamic environment is paramount to achieving this strategy, as is the support and expertise of partners and stakeholders.
+Knowing what resources to protect and how to protect them in the context of its ever-shifting sands and dynamic environment is paramount to achieving this strategy, as is the support and expertise of Mi'kmag, partners and stakeholders.
+The Mi'kmaq worldview that everything is connected and the principles of "two-eyed seeing," involving both western science and Mi'kmaq knowledge, Netukulimk (stewardship), and Msit no'kmaq (all my relations) will provide greater opportunities to understand and achieve management objectives.

-An understanding of rates of environmental change, and their associated risks at Sable Island National Park Reserve is developed with partners and stakeholders and is applied to all aspects of park management and operations.
+An understanding of rates of environmental change, and their associated risks at Sable Island National Park Reserve is developed with Mi'kmag, partners and stakeholders and is applied to all aspects of park management and operations.

-- Within seven years, a solid understanding is developed of both the past and predicted future rates of change of the island's shape and size (geomorphology), - Within seven years, risks of climate change to ecosystems and infrastructure are understood; - Within seven years, updated vulnerability and risk assessments for biodiversity and island infrastructure are completed, and appropriate mitigations are developed and implemented where possible within the lifespan of this plan;

-- Within five years of plan implementation, surface and subsurface water regimes are modelled, enabling risks to the island's freshwater resources to be understood; and - Parks Canada is actively involved in the impact assessment processes associated with any proposed oil and gas activities in the vicinity of the park, ensuring that the protection of Sable Island National Park Reserve is taken into consideration.
+- Within seven years, a solid understanding is developed of both the past and predicted future rates of change of shape and size of the island's dune systems (geomorphology); - Within seven years, risks of climate change to ecosystems and infrastructure are understood: - Within seven years, updated vulnerability and risk assessments for biodiversity and infrastructure are completed, and appropriate mitigations are developed and implemented where possible within the lifespan of this plan; - Within five years, ponds and groundwater regimes are modelled, enabling risks to the island's freshwater resources to be understood and further protected; and - Parks Canada is actively involved in the impact assessment processes associated with any proposed oil and gas activities in the vicinity of the park, ensuring that the protection of Sable Island National Park Reserve is taken into consideration.

-Increased knowledge of Sable Island National Park Reserve's natural and cultural resources informs evidence based decision making in support of legal and policy accountabilities.
+Increased knowledge of Sable Island National Park Reserve's natural and cultural resources informs evidence-based decision making in support of protection of the island.